 The Ancestress from Barry Hughart's Bridge of Birds.
 A former imperial concubine, she murdered the emperor and ruled China through their son.
 When a successful rebel overthrew and killed her son, the rebel spared the Ancestress as well as the dead emperor's daughter.
 She sets about arranging to breed sons from her granddaughter, so she can force them to retake the crown.

 Carrie's mother Margaret White.
 A religious fanatic who fiercely abhors everything even slightly related to femininity and sexuality, and who sees her psychic daughter as nothing but an abomination and a shameful reminder of that one dreadful time when her husband had his way with her.
+Needless to say, this ends horribly.

 Also, the apparent matriarch of the family, Genevieve.
 Though becoming evil was a spell backfire.

 Adelaide French from The Cavaliers Series is the wife of Augustine, the most powerful vampire in existence.
-As a result, despite having only been turned less than twenty years ago, she commands a lot of power, respect and even fear amongst The Cavaliers, her husband's secret society.
+As a result, despite having only been turned less than twenty years ago, she commands a lot of power, respect, and even fear amongst The Cavaliers, her husband's secret society.
 Her human daughter, Harriet French, is the series' main protagonist.
 Adelaide is desperate to see her daughter turned by an eligible Cavalier and as a result, she forces her daughter's weaker love interest to pretend to hate her and removes her daughter's protection from mind control so that she can be mesmerised into falling for the "right" person.
 The fact that the "right" person killed her niece and attacked her daughter before knowing who she was doesn't seem to bother her.
 She's also ruthless about getting what she wants more generally and is scathing of anyone who doesn't live up to her high standards.
-On the other hand, despite going about things the wrong way, she seems to genuinely love her daughter and believe that she has her best interests at hearts.
+On the other hand, despite going about things the wrong way, she seems to genuinely love her daughter and believes that she has her best interests at heart.

 The empress Tatrini Malagash in The Chronicles of Magravandias is respected and feared by all of her sons (and The Empire at large), especially knowing she only has ambitions for one of her younger sons, Bayard.
 The rest of them know themselves to be expendable if they get in her way without the resources to fight her.